RedditRecs

 Reddit Icon

-tahomasunrise • about 1 month ago
+tahomasunrise • 6 months ago

 We have a self-emptying Shark for our gsd, gsd/husky mix, and 2 cats.
 If it doesn't get run at least once a day, the roller brush will get clogged.
 We also do supplement vacuuming hard to reach spots with a stick vac.